 Airbnb property not safe or clean – Your property should be ready to welcome guests at the agreed check-in time.
 If a guest arrives and finds that the property has not been cleaned (i.e. dirty sheets, rubbish lying around) they have a right to request a refund.
 This also relates to safety issues such as infestations, broken locks, or extreme mold.

 Inaccurate listing description – If you state that your property is a 4-bedroom home and guests arrive to find the fourth bedroom is full of your storage boxes, they have reason to request a refund.
 Make sure that everything you list in your description is correct.
 Don’t mention a private swimming pool if it’s actually a shared pool within a block of flats.
 Don’t state that you’re close to the CBD if you are an hour’s drive away.

-Major issues during stay – Guests can also claim for a refund if their stay was affected by major issues such as the boiler breaking during winter, windows not opening to allow ventilation in the summer or the cooktop not working.
+Major issues during the stay – Guests can also claim for a refund if their stay was affected by major issues such as the boiler breaking during winter, windows not opening to allow ventilation in the summer, or the cooktop not working.
 As a host, you should try to address any major issues as quickly as possible.
-Most guests will understand that sometimes things go wrong and might be forgiving if you can organise repairs within 24-hours but expect to be asked for a refund if one of these issues arises.
+Most guests will understand that sometimes things go wrong and might be forgiving if you can organize repairs within 24-hours but expect to be asked for a refund if one of these issues arises.

 If your guest contacts you directly before their check-in date, you have the power to issue a refund.
 Simply go to your Reservations overview, select the booking and click Issue Refund.

 Airbnb Refund Policy After Check-in